Home / Use Cases / Zero Trust

 Stack hints: Entra ID Access Reviews, Entra ID PIM, Entitlement Management for guest onboarding.

-Step 5 — Employee communication and understanding
+Step 5 — Employee communication and buy-in

 What realistically changes afterwards